Boy, 16, dies after being shot in south London

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A 16-year-old boy has died after being shot in Stockwell, south London, on Tuesday afternoon, the Metropolitan Police said.
+A 16-year-old boy has died after being shot in south London on Tuesday afternoon, the Metropolitan Police said.

-Police were called at 3.21pm to reports of a shooting in Paradise Road.

 The boy was pronounced dead at the scene despite the efforts of paramedics from London Ambulance Service and London’s Air Ambulance.